Braised Veal Shanks

 This post may contain affiliate links.
 See my disclosure policy.

-I typically cook my family braised beef shanks for a cozy dinner but cooking it with veal has become a new favorite.
+I typically cook my family braised beef shanks for a cozy dinner, but cooking it with veal has become a new favorite.
 This simple yet elegant main dish features tender and delicate meat and crowd-pleasing flavors.
-It’s quick and easy and the meat falls off the bone!
+It’s quick to prep, easy to cook, and a firm family favorite.

 What are veal shanks?

 Veal shanks are cut from the hind shank (the area between the knee bone and shoulder) on the calves.
-They’re a bit on the pricey side compared to veal chops but I reckon it’s worth it, as meat is incredibly tender.
+They’re a bit on the pricey side compared to veal chops, but I reckon it’s worth it, as the meat is incredibly tender.

 - Rich and tender.
-Veal shanks are particularly rich and hearty, which makes them a fantastic choice for impressive and savory meals.
+Veal shanks are particularly rich and hearty, making them a fantastic choice for impressive, savory meals.

 - Perfect for entertaining.
 Because of its sophisticated flavor and fall-apart tender texture, veal is the perfect option for a special dinner with your family or a cozy dinner party with friends.